NobilityDeviant/Wcofun.com_Downloader/README.md

 ![Alt text](images/settings.png?raw=true "Settings Window")

+You can now choose the browser you want to use with selenium.
+Be sure to select it before downloading anything.
+You must have the chosen browser installed.
 You can adjust your settings by going to Settings > Open Settings in the menu bar.

 # Series Details